 How teachers can help

-Because dyspraxia often impacts on writing, reading and spelling abilities, a child with dyspraxia may require more time to process new tasks.
+Because dyspraxia often impacts writing, reading and spelling abilities, a child with dyspraxia may require more time to process new tasks.
 They might also experience more success when they over-learn material through repetition and a graded step-by-step approach.

 Just being aware of a student’s individuals learning needs can make a difference.
-Teachers who are sensitive to dyspraxia are less apt to criticize and reprimand classic dyspraxic behaviour and more able to support a child by adapting classroom activities and teaching study strategies.
+Teachers who are sensitive to dyspraxia are less apt to criticize and reprimand classic dyspraxic behavior and more able to support a child by adapting classroom activities and teaching study strategies.

-Help students with organization and planning by giving structured assignments with clear directions and remember to provide plenty of feedback and praise when due, to keep motivation high.
+Help students with organization and planning by giving structured assignments with clear directions and remember to provide plenty of feedback and praise when it's due, to keep motivation high.

 Here are a few more tips to try:

 Pay attention to writing utensils and paper.
 Students with dyspraxia may find it easier to write using wide-stemmed pencils and pens, or by applying rubber grips to their writing utensils.
-Be aware that ballpoint pens can sometimes release an excess amount of ink depending on how they are manipulated, so stick with felt-tip pens and keep plenty of erasers handy.
-You can also help a dyslexic child with writing by providing graph paper to guide them in letter placement and spacing.
-Colourful, lined paper for students who tend to write using larger letters is also a plus.
+Be aware that ballpoint pens can sometimes release an excessive amount of ink depending on how they are manipulated, so stick with felt-tip pens and keep plenty of erasers handy.
+You can also help a child with writing by providing graph paper to guide them in letter placement and spacing.
+Colorful, lined paper for students who tend to write using larger letters is also a plus.